 Polenka returns, with Sonia behind her.

-Her clothes are rags, but fancy ones, identifying her as a prostitute.
+Her clothes are ragged but fancy, identifying her as a prostitute.
 She has a "flaring flame-coloured feather" in her hat.

-Sonia is about eighteen, and under the hat her face is thin and scared.
+Sonia is about 18, and under the hat, her face is thin and scared.
 She has beautiful blue eyes.
 She enters the room hesitantly.